Hoover Dam: Power plant and water demands

+In the 21st century, the water level of Lake Mead has declined from near maximum capacity to within 100 ft of the minimum level needed for Hoover Dam to generate electricity.

 Water is released from the jet-flow gates for testing in 1998.

 Excavation for the powerhouse was carried out simultaneously with the excavation for the dam foundation and abutments.
 The excavation of this U-shaped structure located at the downstream toe of the dam was completed in late 1933 with the first concrete placed in November 1933.
 Filling of Lake Mead began February 1, 1935, even before the last of the concrete was poured that May.
 The powerhouse was one of the projects uncompleted at the time of the formal dedication on September 30, 1935; a crew of 500 men remained to finish it and other structures.
 To make the powerhouse roof bombproof, it was constructed of layers of concrete, rock, and steel with a total thickness of about 3.5 ft, topped with layers of sand and tar.

-In the latter half of 1936, water levels in Lake Mead were high enough to permit power generation, and the first three Allis Chalmers built Francis turbine-generators, all on the Nevada side, began operating.
+In the latter half of 1936, water levels in Lake Mead were high enough to permit power generation, and the first three Allis-Chalmers built Francis turbine-generators, all on the Nevada side, began operating.
 In March 1937, one more Nevada generator went online and the first Arizona generator by August.
 By September 1939, four more generators were operating, and the dam's power plant became the largest hydroelectricity facility in the world.
 The final generator was not placed in service until 1961, bringing the maximum generating capacity to 1,345 megawatts at the time.
 Original plans called for 16 large generators, eight on each side of the river, but two smaller generators were installed instead of one large one on the Arizona side for a total of 17.
 The smaller generators were used to serve smaller communities at a time when the output of each generator was dedicated to a single municipality, before the dam's total power output was placed on the grid and made arbitrarily distributable.